JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 https://fossengineer.com/open-source-invoice-creator/

-Contact forms (QR), waiting lists and business cards..
+Contact forms (QR), waiting lists (like the one of astro-nomy theme) and business cards..

 Some people have been contacting me via EE registry https://ariregister.rik.ee/eng/company/